Oil Platform Decommissioning

 - Partners: Get Oil Out!, Sierra Club, Citizens Planning Association, Pacific Coast Federation of Fishermen’s Associations, and 50 other groups around the state

 The oil and gas platforms that sit along the California Coast are relics of the fossil fuel era that have altered our coastlines, from oil spills polluting our waters to sea level rise eroding our beaches.
-The first offshore oil wells were developed in the Santa Barbara Channel in 1896 and the installation of the first offshore platforms began in 1966.
+The first offshore oil wells were developed in the Santa Barbara Channel in 1896 and the installation of the first offshore platforms began in the 1950’s.
 In total, Southern California has 27 offshore platforms, four of which are in state waters (within three nautical miles of the coast).
 The Santa Barbara Channel hosts 20 of these structures.

 More than 50 years after the first offshore platforms were installed along our coast, several are in the process of being decommissioned.
 Decommissioning includes plugging oil and gas wells, removing the associated platform structure, and restoring the impacted environment.
 It is estimated that all platforms will be decommissioned by 2055.

 When the platforms were installed offshore California, oil and gas companies were responsible for full removal at the end of the platforms’ productive life.
 In 2010, the California Marine Resources Legacy Act was passed, which allows for oil and gas operators to apply for a permit for partial removal of the platform.
 The Act requires environmental review under the California Environmental Quality Act and a special analysis of the net environmental benefit.
 If the California Ocean Protection Council determines partial removal will result in a “net benefit to the marine environment compared to the full removal of the structure,” a portion of the platform jacket could remain in place as an artificial reef.
 This is commonly referred to as “rigs-to-reefs.”